AdamLucasCoding/RevatureFriendFinder/README.md

 users can log in.
 users can log out.

-users can view their page, event page and other users page. users can edit their personal information
+users can Access a profile manager to view their infomation users can edit their personal information
-Users can view a user’s availability with the Calendar API

 users can create new events
 Users can edit their existing events